-Mike R. Wilson*, Jake J. Reske*, Jeanne Holladay, Subechhya Neupane, Julie Ngo, Nina Cuthrell, Marc Wegener, Mary Rhodes, Marie Adams, Rachael Sheridan, Galen Hostetter, Fahad T. Alotaibi, Paul J. Yong, Michael S. Anglesio, Bruce A. Lessey, Richard E. Leach, Jose M. Teixeira, Stacey A. Missmer, Asgerally T. Fazleabas, and Ronald L. Chandler. *These authors contributed equally.
+Mike R. Wilson*, Jake J. Reske*, Jeanne Holladay, Subechhya Neupane, Julie Ngo, Nina Cuthrell, Marc Wegener, Mary Rhodes, Marie Adams, Rachael Sheridan, Galen Hostetter, Fahad T. Alotaibi, Paul J. Yong, Michael S. Anglesio, Bruce A. Lessey, Richard E. Leach, Jose M. Teixeira, Stacey A. Missmer, Asgerally T. Fazleabas, & Ronald L. Chandler. *These authors contributed equally.
 PMID: 33176148.
 Journal link.
 News coverage: MSU Today, WLNS, WILX, Genetic Engineering and Biotechnology News.

 Mutations in the SWI/SNF subunit ARID1A are observed in deeply invasive endometriosis and ovarian endometriomas.
 Here, we show that ARID1A regulates H3K27-acetylation in the normal endometrium, such that loss of ARID1A results in H3K27ac-hyperacetylation at important genomic regions known as super-enhancers.
 Genetic loss or small molecule inhibition of the histone acetyltransferase P300 in ARID1A-mutant endometrium rescues super-enhancer hyperacetylation and inhibits invasive phenotypes.
 Specifically, hyperacetylation of the SERPINE1 (PAI-1) super-enhancer drives invasion in ARID1A-mutant endometrium.
 Our findings suggest that invasive endometriosis may be sensitive to super-enhancer-targeted therapeutics.